“Declaration of the Truths

 where all utterly intractable contradictions are “reconciled”.

-Francis and Friends — "at Table"
+Francis and Friends

-Why, we
+Why, we ask, (apart from

-article concerning the table) is the sacrificial
+the table) is the sacrificial nature of

-to the banality of it for over half a century: The presence
+the banality of it for over half a century: The presence

 of “a table” and the absence of “an altar.”